akossch0/adsdb/README.md

   ```bash
   make format
   ```
-  This target uses Black to format the code in the `scripts/` directory and the `run.py` script.
+  This target uses Black to format the code in the `scripts/` directory.

 - **Lint Code:**
   ```bash